 Norton Security says that spear phishing “takes this trick to the next level, using social engineering.
 Spear phishing effectively uses all the data that’s on the Internet and social media about you to lull you into an inappropriate sense of comfort before attempting to get your personal details.”

 Even as an IT service provider, we receive these emails all the time!

-The email pictured above came in just last week, with many employees getting the same message from our CEO.
+Notice the email pictured above.
+This email was sent to multiple departments, with many employees getting the same message from our CEO.
 Notice the mismatched <gmail.com> address in the "From" line, the odd personalization, and the appearance of being rushed?

 They're trying to get us to react quickly in fear that we missed something from the CEO.
 Prying on fear using the names of real people you work for is exactly why phishing works.

 Within minutes, our internal IT team was alerted, and this sender was blocked.
 No breach occurred, and we went back to our normal work with no interruptions.
 With some personalized training, your business can become this resilient as well!